singhayush20/cacmp_backend/README.md

+# Running this application

+This application is using cloudinary as a storage service.
+Since, the credentials must not be pushed to repository, they are set using environment variables.
+The credentials are picked up by the ```CloudinaryConfigurationProperties``` from the environment variables in production and, from ```secrets.properties``` in development environment.
+Provide following cloudinary properties-
+* cloudinary.api-key
+* cloudinary.api-secret
+* cloudinary.cloud-name

 # Basic idea behind the project

 Whenever a user has a complaint regarding any anemity, they can log a query with photo, text and location.
 Now, each city administration can have a dashboard to view the complaints which appear every day and manage them using the dashboard.